Daily High to Daily Low: Is It Safe to Buy IonQ Inc. (IONQ)?

 Many brokerage firms have already submitted their reports for IONQ stocks, with Goldman repeating the rating for IONQ by listing it as a “Neutral.”
 The predicted price for IONQ in the upcoming period, according to Goldman is $28 based on the research report published on November 22nd of the previous year 2021.

-Volatility was left at 8.95%, however, over the last 30 days, the volatility rate increased by 7.10%, as shares surge +3.50% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.57% upper at present.
+Volatility was left at 8.25%, however, over the last 30 days, the volatility rate increased by 7.43%, as shares sank -14.55% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.18% lower at present.

-During the last 5 trading sessions, IONQ rose by +8.65%, which changed the moving average for the period of 200-days by +36.02% in comparison to the 20-day moving average, which settled at $13.58.
-In addition, IonQ Inc. saw -14.97% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, IONQ fell by -16.34%, which changed the moving average for the period of 200-days by +17.78% in comparison to the 20-day moving average, which settled at $13.15.
+In addition, IonQ Inc. saw -25.81% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading